-In a restaurant or other food service establishment, plumbing problems caused by FOG include:
+In commercial kitchens, plumbing problems caused by FOG include:

 - Expensive cleanup, repair and replacement of damaged property.